Photo: Glenda Taylor for Bob Vila

-Solar birdbath fountains harness the power of the sun to create an inviting, bubbly watering hole for birds.
-These fixtures are a convenient alternative to electric fountain birdbaths, since the solar panels don’t require a cumbersome power cord.
-The best solar birdbaths have an attractive design, a reliable solar power system, and are made from durable and easy-to-clean materials.
-Read on for the best solar birdbath fountains to attract feathered friends and pretty up your property.
+Solar bird bath fountains harness the power of the sun to create an inviting, bubbly watering hole for birds.
+These fixtures are a convenient alternative to electric fountain bird baths, since the solar panels don’t require a cumbersome power cord.
+The best solar bird baths have an attractive design, a reliable solar power system, and are made from durable and easy-to-clean materials.
+We tested each fountain on this list for sturdiness, along with appearance, water spray, and solar/pump functions.

-- BEST BANG FOR THE BUCK: Aisitin 3.5W Solar Fountain
+- BEST BANG FOR THE BUCK: Aisitin 3.5W Solar Fountain Pump

 - BEST GLASS: Smart Solar Sunflower Solar Birdbath